LT-IntroToAI-SY2324/intro-to-python-JerryYant/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+More simple and less tedious than java

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Some similar things are things like variables and some commands, while some differences are things such as not needing to initialize comaands like strings or ints.

-3. What are some things that you learned through this assignment?
+3. What are some things that you learned through this assignment? time it takes to process the code and the differences between java and python.